 A knowledge of one foreign language is a requirement for the Master of Arts degree in English.
-The language requirement may be met by completing the intermediate level of a foreign language with a grade of "C" or above, by achieving a score of 500 or more on the Educational Testing Services examination, by passing an examination administered by the language faculty, or by completing the reading courses FR 3023 or GER 3023 with a grade of "B" or better.
+The language requirement may be met by completing the final course of the intermediate level of a foreign language (2023) with a grade of "C" or above, or by passing an examination approved by the World Languages faculty.